puma/puma-dev/README.md

 ### Releasing & Packaging for Homebrew

-Tagged builds (e.g `v0.18.0`) will automatically create a [pre-release](https://github.com/puma/puma-dev/releases) with distributable binaries that can be referenced via the Homebrew formula.
+Tagged builds (e.g `v0.18.0`) will automatically create [pre-release](https://github.com/puma/puma-dev/releases) with artifacts for use in the Homebrew formula.

 All [builds with passing tests](https://github.com/puma/puma-dev/actions) will publish binaries that are saved for 90 days.